Melissa

 Summary

-Melissa is a file avoiding, fault tolerant and elastic framework, to run large scale sensitivity analysis and large scale deep surrogate training on supercomputers.
-Some of the largest Melissa studies so far employed up to 30k cores to execute 80 000 parallel simulations while avoiding up to 288 TB of intermediate data storage (see 1).
+Melissa is a file-avoiding, fault-tolerant, and elastic framework designed for large-scale sensitivity analysis and large-scale deep surrogate training on supercomputers.
+Some of its largest studies have utilized up to 30,000 cores to run 80,000 parallel simulations while avoiding up to 288 TB of intermediate data storage (see 1).

 Melissa architecture

-Classical sensitivity analysis and deep surrogate training consist in running different instances of a simulation with different set of input parameters, store the results to disk to later read them back to train a Neural Network or to compute the required statistics.
-The amount of storage needed can quickly become overwhelming, with the associated long read time that makes data processing time consuming.
-To avoid this pitfall, scientists reduce their study size by running low resolution simulations or down-sampling output data in space and time.
+Traditional sensitivity analysis and deep surrogate training involve running multiple simulation instances with different input parameters, storing the results on disk, and later retrieving them to train a neural network or compute required statistics.
+However, the storage demands can quickly become overwhelming, leading to long read times and inefficient data processing.
+To mitigate this, researchers often reduce study sizes by running lower-resolution simulations or down-sampling output data in space and time.

 How it works